hs102/QuizMaster/README.md

 # Yaseen-Project-1

-# 🧠 Pseudocode for QuizMaster: Geography & History
+# 🧠 Pseudocode for Yaseen's Quiz: Geography & History

 ## 🎮 Overview
 This pseudocode outlines the core logic for a quiz web app with two themes: **Geography** and **History**.
 It includes theme selection, question handling, scoring mechanics, and result display.